llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/clip_feature_TODO.md

 Implement the ability for users to select text within the transcript, generate a corresponding video clip using an external API, and download it as an MP4 file.

 ## Current Status (as of 2025-04-19)
+NOTE: could consider reunning - the edits to popup included many refactors that left the codebase radically different.
 *   **Extension Loading:** The extension is currently **not** loading/running correctly when installed locally.
 Opening the popup likely results in errors.
 *   **Recent Debugging:** Significant effort was spent fixing multiple `ReferenceError` issues in `popup.js`.
 These were caused by missing function definitions that were likely lost during previous refactoring/edits.
 Key functions re-added include:
     *   `retrieveAndSetTranscripts`